-Each graduate will receive, along with a diploma or certificate of completion, a student transcript of his/her academic, practical and clinical work.
+Each graduate will receive, along with a diploma, a student transcript of his/her academic, practical and clinical work.
 Graduates may request that these transcripts be sent to prospective employers, educational institutions, and certifying agencies for a specified fee per transcript.
 University faculty and staff often provide recommendations for their students.

 LIBRARY ACCESS AND LEARNING RESOURCE